achnitreda/OnlineShop_V2/README.md

   - As a client, I want to be able to track the status of my orders and view order history.

 ## Technologies used
-  React, TypeScript, Tailwind, Express.js, MongoDB.
+  React, TypeScript, Sass, Express.js, MongoDB.